Skyscraper-sized asteroid to pass Earth Sunday - NewsBreak

 NASA says the giant rock will miss our planet by about 3.8 million miles.

 In the past, the rock has made close encounters with earth, most recently in 1959.
-After Sunday, we won’t see it this close until May 2048.Man suing Bass Pro Shops over socks
+After Sunday, we won’t see it this close until May 2048.Woman accused of impersonating prosecutor, attempting to drop her own case

 It still reaches NASA’s classification of “potentially hazardous” because it orbits within 4.7 million miles of Earth and measures greater than 140 meters in size.